ros2/ros2_documentation/source/ROS-Framework/interfaces/services/Working-with-services/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

 Why does ``ros2 service echo`` show no output?
    Service introspection is disabled by default.
-   Enable it by calling ``configure_introspection`` on both the client and server nodes, which in this tutorial is done via ``ros2 param set`` on the demo nodes.
+   Enable it on both the client and the server.
+   In this tutorial, do that by running the ``ros2 param set`` commands on the demo nodes before you start ``ros2 service echo``.
+   Keep the demo launch running in its own terminal so the client keeps sending requests.